leanprover-contrib/leanprover-contrib/README.md

 This repo creates some basic checkin/CI for Lean projects that are not part of mathlib.

-Current usage:
+Current local usage:
 ```
-python3 test_builds.py <leanprover-community-bot GitHub password>
+python3 test_builds.py <leanprover-community-bot GitHub PAT>
 ```

+But it's intended to run as a script in this repository.

-It is still in a design phase.
-What I envision is this:
+The project is still in a design phase.

+## How it works

 * The maintainer of an external project adds their package info to [projects.yml](blob/master/projects/projects.yml).
   This project should have some number of `lean-3.*.*` branches.